ODPC Funfest, Evart, MI

 Is internet available?

-In 2009 and 2010, the fair office provided an "internet cafe" in the Community Building (where the fair office is located.)
+The fair office provides an "internet cafe" in the Community Building (where the fair office is located.)
 You could bring your laptop and connect for free.

 Also the Motel southeast from the fairgrounds offers high speed wireless.
 Folks have discovered that southeast corner of the campground borrow the high speed internet from the motel (and the motel doesn't mind.)